pubsubdb/pubsubdb/README.md

 1. **Subscribe and Publish**: Each YAML file represents a flow of activities, subscribing to and publishing events.
 In this example, the flow subscribes to `discount.requested` and publishes to `discount.responded`.

-2. **Input\/Output Schemas**: Flows may define top-level inputs and outputs, while each activity in a flow may likewise define its own unique inputs and outputs.
+2. **Input\/Output Schemas**: Flows may define top-level schemas, while each activity in a flow may likewise define its own unique schemas.

 3. **Activities**: Activities are the building blocks of the flow.
 Each activity (like `get_discount`) represents a single step in the process.
 Flows are composable and can be connected using an `await` activity.
+The `worker` activity in this example will invoke a function, bridging the activity flow defined in the model with legacy IP/functions on your network.

 4. **Data Mapping**: The mapping syntax, referred to as [@pipes](./docs/data_mapping.md), standardizes how data is mapped and shared between activities.

 5. **Conditional Transitions**: Design flows with sophisticated `and`/`or` conditions that branch based upon the state of the data.

 ## Orchestrate
-Once the YAML is deployed and activated, trigger workflows and track their progress using familiar pub/sub semantics.
+Once the YAML is deployed and activated, call PubSubDB to trigger workflows and track their progress using familiar pub/sub semantics.

 * *pub* for one-way (fire-and-forget) workflows
 * *sub* for global subscriptions for all workflow output
 * *pubsub* for replacing brittle HTTP calls [![video](https://cdn.loom.com/sessions/thumbnails/e02593806783449f9ff84e222bdb8289-with-play.gif)](https://www.loom.com/share/e02593806783449f9ff84e222bdb8289)

 ### Pub
-Kick off a one-way workflow if the answer isn't relevant at this time.
-Optionally await the response (the job ID) to confirm that the request was received, but otherwise, this is a fire-and-forget call that will always complete in milliseconds.
+Kick off a one-way workflow and await the response (the job ID) to confirm that the request was received.

 ```javascript
 const topic = 'discount.requested';